Vehicle Parts and Equipment to Conserve Fuel

 Fuel-Tracking Devices and Telematics Systems

-Data collection devices installed in vehicles can track fuel economy, maintenance schedules, and fleet performance to help fleets track fuel consumption and improving fuel economy.
+Data collection devices installed in vehicles can track fuel economy, maintenance schedules, and fleet performance to help fleets track fuel consumption and improve fuel economy.

 Some devices give drivers real-time fuel economy feedback, which has proven to be very effective in reducing fuel use.